mhorga/mhorga.github.io/_posts/2016-05-18-using-metalkit-part-12.markdown

                     uint2 gid [[thread_position_in_grid]])
 {% endhighlight %}

-Next,
+Finally, we update the line below:

-{% highlight swift %}
+{% highlight swift %}float3 color = float3( dmin.w );
 {% endhighlight %}

+with this line:

+{% highlight swift %}float3 color = float3(mouse.x - mouse.y);
+{% endhighlight %}

+What we are trying to do here is change the way color is calculated, by passing the mouse coordinates to the `color` variable.
+Run the playground and click in various view areas, then notice the effect.
 The output image should look like this:

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter12_2.gif "2")